-The University Provost establishes minimum funding levels (below) based on the years of cumulative research experience a Postdoctoral Scholar has when appointed.
+The University Provost establishes minimum funding levels (below) each year.

 Clinical fellows at the School of Medicine must be funded at the PGY level established by the Graduate Medical Education (GME ) office at Stanford Hospitals & Clinics.
 For more information regarding pay levels please contact GME.

 Departments may establish their own guidelines as long as funding rates meet or exceed those established by the University.
 If you have questions about funding rates or guidelines, please contact the Office of Postdoctoral Affairs.

 Funding levels are automatically calculated on the Recommendation and Change Request Web Forms.

 Funding Levels for Academic Years 2019-20 and 2018-19

 |RESEARCH EXPERIENCE YEARS COMPLETED||STANFORD UNIVERSITY MINIMUM ANNUAL SALARY/STIPEND AS OF SEPTEMBER 1, 2019 (FY20)||NIH MINIMUM FUNDING FY18 (effective with awards on or after October 1, 2018)||STANFORD UNIVERSITY MINIMUM ANNUAL SALARY/STIPEND AS OF SEPTEMBER 1, 2018 (FY19)|

 |3 - 4 Years||$62,700||$52,896||$60,000|

 |4 - 5 Years||$62,700||$54,756||$60,000|